 The kitchen may be the the room that looks the most different.
 Here’s how it looked in Home Alone, with green tile countertops, dark wood cabinets, and wallpaper on the walls:

-Even though the decorating in the movie looks dated after all these years, there’s something warm and appealing about it anyway.
+Even though the decorating in the movie looks dated now, there’s something warm and appealing about it anyway.
 I still think, “What a great house!” every time I watch it.

 The kitchen is almost unrecognizable as the same one after being updated and modernized, and it has a totally different vibe than the movie version did: